 Reaching over for a box under your bed while you are on all fours, or even worse – laying face-down, is no fun.
 Storing belongings under your bed is not the greatest of strategies either.
 But us people are constantly looking for ways to maximize storage space in our homes and under-the-bed space is oftentimes our last resort.
-In order to improve the arrangement of your stuff, we suggest you take a look at a few amazing organization ideas and tips we have assembled for you.
+In order to improve the arrangement of your stuff, we suggest you take a look at a few amazing organizational ideas and tips we have assembled for you.
 Let’s get to it.

-Take out all the stuff that sits under your bed, from old photo albums, to shoes, sets of sheets, out-of-season clothes and even documents.
+Take out all the stuff that sits under your bed, from old photo albums to shoes, sets of sheets, out-of-season clothes, and even documents.
 Take out everything.
 You need to take an inventory of all your stuff and determine which things are due to be trashed and which things do not belong there in the first place.
-Get rid of old, broken or damaged stuff, sort through your clothes and dispose of the items you don’t wear.
+Get rid of old, broken, or damaged stuff, sort through your clothes, and dispose of the items you don’t wear.

 Now, before you put everything back, give the area a good clean.
-Don’t skip over this step if you want to keep moths at bay and to also ensure your belongings smell fresh.
+Don’t skip over this step if you want to keep moths at bay and also ensure your belongings smell fresh.
 Vacuum the space under your bed and spray with an all-purpose cleaner, then wipe away all remaining dust or grime using a microfiber cloth.
 It might be better to move the bed away while you do this.
 If it’s too heavy, you’ll have to just work on all fours.
 Let it dry.

 There are a few benefits of under-the-bed storage.
 One is that your stuff is out of sight and it doesn’t really matter how it looks as long as it is organized.
 Another benefit is that you can use a variety of storage bins and you don’t even have to match them because, well, no one can see them anyway.